bseltz-cohesity/scripts/powershell/restoreUDA/README.md

 By default (if both **-latest** and **-logTime** are omitted), the latest full/incremental snapshot time will be used for the restore.

-If you want to replay the logs to the very latest available point in time, use the **-latest** parameter.

-Or, if you want to replay logs to a specific point in time, use the **-logTime** parameter and specify a date and time in military format like so:
+If you want to replay the logs to the very latest available point in time, use the **-latest** parameter, or if you want to replay logs to a specific point in time, use the **-logTime** parameter and specify a date and time in military format like so:

 ```powershell
 -logTime '2019-01-20 23:47:02'
 ```

 Note that when the -logTime parameter is used with databases where no log backups exist, the full/incremental backup that occurred at or before the specified log time will be used.
 Also note that if a logtime is specified that is newer than the latest log backup, the latest log backup time will be used.